yoharol/yoharol.github.io/_posts/2021-07-07-Pointers in Cpp.md

 categories: blog
 ---

-Every time I studied about pointers in C++, it soon became confusing again after a period of time, especially it's function is replaced in other programming languages.
-So I'll create a post especially for it.
+Every time I studied about pointers in C++, it soon got forgot and became confusing again after a period of time because it's totally replaced in other programming languages.
+I'll especially create a post about it for future review.

 C++ used call-by-value as default.
 When we clarify a new variable, it's actually an address, and value stored in corresponding address.